 Automatic energy switching companies trawl the whole energy market to find the best tariff for you and switch you to it automatically.
 These sites will help you save money on utilities with little or no effort.
 This post compares the best automatic energy switching services in the UK.

 Did you know that most energy suppliers increase your tariff after your first year of joining them?
 According to Ofgem, the energy regulator, switching away from a default tariff to a cheaper deal could save a typical household up to £305 a year.
 Ofgem encourages households to shop around for the best energy deals to access these savings.

-The problem, though, is that not many people, and you might be one of them, want to deal with the hassle of switching providers regularly.
+The problem, however, is that not many people, and you might be one of them, want to deal with the hassle of switching providers regularly.
 It also doesn't help that there are around 70 energy suppliers in the UK.

-Some companies, including the popular Money Saving Expert and another you might recognise from Dragon's Den, saw a need in the market and built technology solutions to help you automatically change energy supplier regularly.
+Some companies, such as Switchd, Look After My Bills and Flipper, identified a gap in the market and have built technology solutions to help you automatically change energy suppliers regularly.

 These companies are called automatic energy switching companies, and their job is to automatically compare and switch energy tariffs to keep you on the best deal.

 And if things go well, you will never have to worry about switching energy providers again.

 Below, we compare some of the best automatic energy switching companies in the UK.

-Our comparison criteria include cost, switch frequency, Trustpilot rating, whether they compare the whole energy market, and whether they have an energy switching app.
+Our comparison criteria include cost, switch frequency, Trustpilot rating, whether or not they compare the whole energy market, and whether or not they have an energy switching app.

 To fully appreciate how energy auto-switching works, including its advantages and disadvantages, scroll down to read our FAQs.